-As the Nev-Lorraine Property is contiguous to the Willow Property, the two properties have been aggregated, for geological and exploration reporting purposes only, into the Willow Project.
+Both properties are located just east of Yerington, Nevada.
+As the Nev-Lorraine Property is contiguous to the larger Willow Property, the two properties have been aggregated, for geological and exploration reporting purposes only, into the Willow Project.
 (See Willow Option Agreement and Nev-Lorraine Lease Agreement below.)

-At the Willow Project, a work program comprising geological mapping, geochemical sampling, geophysics and relogging of old core was undertaken in 2017 with the objective of developing drill targets.
-Geological mapping commenced in April, the geochemical sampling and geophysical surveying commenced in August, and further mapping and sampling was undertaken in November of 2017.
-Manipulation of the data acquired to date has continued, and a robust target that has the signature of a porphyry copper deposit has been defined on the property.
-A short drilling program of approximately 2000 metres was initiated in late April of 2018.
+At the Willow Project, a work program comprising geological mapping, geochemical sampling, geophysics and relogging of old core was undertaken in 2017 shortly after the option deal was signed with the objective of developing drill targets.
+Manipulation of the data acquired to date has continued, and a robust target that has the geochemical, geophysical and geological signature of a porphyry copper deposit has been defined on the property.